Time to Read: 2 m 44s

 Understanding the Melting Points of Metal

-Since they can withstand extremely high and low temperature points, metal materials are commonly utilized for a wide range of industrial applications throughout the world.
-Whether it’s combustion motors, furnaces, exhaust systems, or any other type of structure that is subjected to extreme temperatures, it is important to choose a metal that can support the application’s temperature range.
+Since they can withstand extremely high and low-temperature points, metal materials are commonly utilized for a wide range of industrial applications.
+Whether it’s combustion motors, furnaces, exhaust systems, or any other type of structure subjected to extreme temperatures, choosing a metal that can support the application’s temperature range is essential.

-Besides complete liquification, other types of metal failure can result when approaching a metal’s melting point.
+Besides complete liquefication, other types of metal failure can result when approaching a metal’s melting point.
 Metal failures such as creep-induced fractures may occur well before the melting temperature is reached.
-Research should be done on the effect of the various temperatures to which a metal will be subjected before starting a project.
+Before starting a project, research should be done on the effect of the various temperatures to which a metal will be subjected.

 |Carbon Steel||1425-1540°C (2597-2800°F)|

 Which Metals Provide the Highest and Lowest Melting PointsEach metal melts at its unique temperature, whether it’s copper melting points, steel melting points, brass melting points, or iron melting points.
 Some of the most common metals with the highest melting points include nickel and tungsten, which melt at very high temperatures.
 Nickel melts around 1,452°C (2,646°F), while tungsten melts around 3,399°C (6,150°F).
 The metals with the lowest melting points include lead 327°C (621°F) and zinc 420°C (787°F).

 Manufacturing Processes and Metal Melting PointsWhen performing a manufacturing process that requires metal to be liquified, it is vital to know the temperature at which the melting will begin so that the appropriate materials for the equipment being used can be selected.
 Since metals are most formable when liquid, it is imperative to understand the melting point of your metal or alloy metal.
 Manufacturing processes that require metal to be in liquid form include: